-If you miss this transportation, it is strongly recommended that you take a secure taxi from the Taxi Green desk located in the airport.
+It can be a bit overwhelming at the Lima airport after leaving customs.
+Several people will be asking you if you want a taxi, etc. Make sure to either ask the taxi driver if they are with Taxi Green or visit the Taxi Green agent desk located in the airport after you leave customs.
+It is strongly recommended that you take a secure taxi from the Taxi Green desk located in the airport.
 This will allow you to pay for the taxi before departing customs.
 Do NOT take a taxi that is located outside the airport.